panoptic-labs/docs/research/2023-09-06-repo-walkthrough/2023-09-06-repo-walkthrough.md

 We set the risk partner to index 0 for this leg.
 The risk partner is used to specify defined risk positions, such as strangles, in order to calculate collateral requirements.

-Some combinations of options have a lower risk when [the options] are combined, so the collateral requirement can be lowered in certain cases.
-The risk partner is set to the index of the other leg in the defined risk position and set to the index of its own leg if we are not taking advantage of that feature.
+Some combinations of options have a lower risk when the options are combined, so the collateral requirement can be lowered in certain cases.
+The risk partner is set to the index of the other leg in a defined risk position or to its own leg's index if we're not using that feature.

 We set the strike to tick 5000.
 Currently, the price in the WBTC-DAI pool is at tick -1700.
 Since price in Uniswap is represented as token1/token0, this means that the higher the tick is, the lower the price in DAI (token0) of WBTC (token1) is.

 We are minting an out-of-the-money option, so we want the WBTC price to be above our position.
-As we discussed, an option becomes in the money (ITM) when the price of WBTC falls below [the option’s] range.
+As discussed, an option becomes in the money (ITM) when the price of WBTC falls below the option’s range.
 This means that we should pick a higher tick than -1700, and 5000 is one example of that.

 We set the width to two.
-While Uniswap pool prices can be at any tick between the maximum and minimum ticks, most pools save for stablecoin-stablecoin pairs with a fee of 1 basis point have a tick spacing.
+While Uniswap pool prices can be at any tick between the maximum and minimum ticks, most pools except for stablecoin-stablecoin pairs with a fee of 1 basis point (0.01%) have a tick spacing.
 This means the upper and lower ticks of LP positions can only be specified in increments of tickSpacing.

 For 5bps pools like this one, the standard tick spacing is 10.
 We take this into account in our sizing system.
 The position width specified in the tokenId is multiplied by the tickSpacing of whatever pool the position is being minted on.
-This means that a tickSpacing of two, as we have specified, corresponds to a tickLower and tickUpper 20 ticks apart In this case, that corresponds to 4990 and 5010 — 10 ticks above and below the strike.
+This means that a tickSpacing of two, as we have specified, corresponds to a tickLower and tickUpper 20 ticks apart.
+In this case, that corresponds to 4990 and 5010 — 10 ticks above and below the strike.

 Finally, we can mint our Panoption: